Functional async

 use clone_stream::ForkStream;

-let uncloneable_stream = stream::iter(0..10);
+let un_clone_able_stream = stream::iter(0..10);

-let cloneable_stream = uncloneable_stream.fork();
+let clone_able_stream = un_clone_able_stream.fork();

-let mut cloned_stream = cloneable_stream.clone();
+let mut cloned_stream = clone_able_stream.clone();